 One thing that I have found, and it's natural for me, but may not be for others is that caring to learn some of the local language can be important.
 Here, I'm not talking about major languages like Spanish, French, Italian, German.
 You might need those languages to get around, and they're good to know, but the reality is that those are the most commonly taught languages.
 People in countries which speak those languages will appreciate your speaking them, but what I'm trying to say is don't forget the little guys.
 You might think Hungarian or Bulgarian or Albanian or Turkish are not particularly useful languages.
 You're right, if you live in the US or UK.
 But if you go to such countries, and familiarize yourself with the language to a small extent (you don't have to be fluent, just 10-100 words) you will have an amazing experience.
 You might be treated differently than you thought was possible.
 I speak Turkish well, and my experiences are very different from other travelers I know who have been to Turkey.
 I almost always have an invite to somebody's home to stay the night and eat, and the shock level is palpable.
 Speaking more tangibly useful languages is great and awesome, but it has not gotten me the level of respect that speaking less taught languages.
 To provide a more feasible example, I speak about 50-100 words of Albanian.
 Nobody in any foreign country learns Albanian in university.
 Their first question is usually, "are you Albanian by heritage?"
 When you say no and stammer through their language, their hearts open up and suddenly a difficult country to navigate becomes one of the best experiences of your life.
 So, go to small countries, learn a bit of their language, and see what happens.
 I'm pretty sure it'll surprise you.

-Albania, Antigua and Barbuda, Argentina, Armenia, Austria, Bahrain, Belgium, Belize, Bosnia and Herzegovina, Brazil, Bulgaria, Burkina Faso, Canada, Chile, China, Croatia, Cyprus, Czech Republic, Dominican Republic, Ecuador, Egypt, El Salvador, Estonia, Ethiopia, Finland, France, Gambia, Georgia, Germany, Ghana, Gibraltar, Greece, Guatemala, Honduras, Hungary, Iceland, Indonesia, Iran, Islamic Republic of, Iraq, Israel, Italy, Jordan, Kosovo, Latvia, Lebanon, Lithuania, Luxembourg, Macedonia, Malaysia, Maldives, Mali, Malta, Martinique, Mexico, Moldova, Republic of, Monaco, Mongolia, Montenegro, Morocco, Netherlands, Nicaragua, Oman, Paraguay, Peru, Poland, Puerto Rico, Qatar, Romania, Russian Federation, Senegal, Serbia, Singapore, Slovakia, Spain, Sri Lanka, Sweden, Switzerland, Syrian Arab Republic, Togo, Vatican City State, Virgin Islands, U.S.
+Albania, Antigua and Barbuda, Argentina, Armenia, Austria, Bahrain, Belgium, Belize, Bosnia and Herzegovina, Brazil, Bulgaria, Burkina Faso, Canada, Chile, China, Croatia, Cyprus, Czech Republic, Dominican Republic, Ecuador, Egypt, El Salvador, Estonia, Ethiopia, Finland, France, Gambia, Georgia, Germany, Ghana, Gibraltar, Greece, Guatemala, Honduras, Hungary, Iceland, Indonesia, Iran, Iraq, Israel, Italy, Jordan, Kosovo, Latvia, Lebanon, Lithuania, Luxembourg, Macedonia, Malaysia, Maldives, Mali, Malta, Martinique, Mexico, Moldova, Monaco, Mongolia, Montenegro, Morocco, Netherlands, Nicaragua, Oman, Paraguay, Peru, Poland, Puerto Rico, Qatar, Romania, Russian Federation, Senegal, Serbia, Singapore, Slovakia, Spain, Sri Lanka, Sweden, Switzerland, Syrian Arab Republic, Togo, Vatican City State, Virgin Islands, U.S.

 Tunisia, Turkey, Ukraine, Yemen